 The Court opined that prima facie there was an absence of application of mind by the CBFC while granting certification.
 It, therefore, directed the CBFC to consider the revision petitions filed by the petitioners before the board within a period of two weeks.

-Until the CBFC passes fresh orders, the Court ordered that the movie shall not be released.
+The Court ordered that the movie shall not be released for a period of 15 days.

-The Court said that while it is usually hesitant when it comes to interfering with the release of films, it has to step in when the alleged content of the film could have the genuine potential of inciting communal disharmony.
+It also said that while the Court is usually hesitant when it comes to interfering with the release of films, it has to step in when the alleged content of the film could have the genuine potential of inciting communal disharmony.

 'The Kerala Story 2 – Goes Beyond' is a sequel to the controversial Hindi film, 'The Kerala Story', which portrayed the alleged recruitment of women from Kerala into the Islamic State of Iraq and Syria (ISIS).